-Section 3: Selecting parts of the structure
+Exercise 3: Selecting parts of the structure

 Geneious provides a convenient way to select parts of the structure.
 This is useful to allow you to highlight features or regions of the structure.
 At the bottom of the selection window are two buttons labelled Expand All and Collapse All.
 Clicking Expand All will expand the selection tree to its maximum allowing you to select individual atoms.
 Click the Expand All button and scroll down the window.
 Notice how the tree expands to show the chain, residues and atoms.
 If you click the Highlight button, any selected region will have a yellow halo.
 For example, select the first residue (1 LYS) with highlighting selected and you will easily be able to see where this Lysine residue is.
 Similarly, selecting 5 CB within that residue will highlight just the β-carbon atom.

 You can also expand and contract parts of the tree by clicking on the arrow to the left of the element you are looking at.
 Collapse the whole tree by clicking Collapse All.
 Now click the arrow next to Chain A and note that it expands out to the next level.
 You can now easily select individual residues without worrying about the atoms that make them up.